 As indicated on the Calendar page, proceedings in civil cases may be scheduled during periods designated "Non-Jury Trial," "Motion Hearing," "Landlord-Tenant," "Small Claims - Pretrial Conference," "Uncontested Dissolution of Marriage," and "Civil Proceedings."
 Hearing time may be reserved and the hearing scheduled in accordance with the Scheduling Guidelines above.

 Parties attending a Small Claims Pretrial Conference may utilize the mediation services provided by the Brevard County Mediation Program at that proceeding.
 Parties to a County Civil case who qualify for participation in the Mediation Program may request the services of a program mediator by filing a motion with the Clerk, scheduling the motion for hearing with the Judicial Assistant, and providing due notice to the opposing party.
 Clicking on Mediation Instructions will produce a Word document with guidelines for participation in mediation.
-Inquiries regarding the Mediation Program may be directed to Linda Mesnard at Linda.Mesnard@flcourts18.org.
+Inquiries regarding the Mediation Program may be directed to Deborah Haataja-Deratany at Deborah.Haataja-Deratany@flcourts18.org.

 Scheduling Telephone Appearance - Small Claims Pretrial Conference